symfony2admingenerator/GeneratorBundle/Resources/doc/builders/list/filters.md

 ## Filters position

-By default, the current template provides two ways to display filters:
+By default, the current template provides three ways to display filters:
  * on top of results list
  * on the right of the results
  * in pop-up modal dialog